All Episodes

 In baseball, you need bats, gloves, balls, a bunch of friends who can afford the equipment too.

-It's much easier to start a pickup basketball game than a pick-up baseball game.
+It's much easier to start a pickup basketball game than a pickup baseball game.

-In some Latin countries, baseball's so ingrained in the culture, kids will play the homemade, play the game with homemade bats, balls, and no shoes, but that's not the case in America anymore.
+In some Latin countries, baseball is so ingrained in the culture, kids will play the game with homemade bats, balls, and no shoes.

-I I'm I'm not making this up.
+I'm not making this up.

 I'm literally not making this up.

-This is in the Detroit free press.
+This is in the Detroit Free Press.

-I mean, you I mean, they can't afford to pay.
+I mean, that can't afford to pay.

-They have fixed income families can't afford to go out and buy the kids enough bats and baseballs.
+Families can't afford to go out and buy their kids enough bats and baseballs.

-Oh sure th Air Jordans are 250 bucks, aren't they?
+The Air Jordans are $250, aren't they?

 The immigration debate has now found its way into this controversy over why there are so few blacks playing Major League Baseball.

-Daniel in Southern California are next.
+Daniel in Southern California next.

 I'm glad you waited.